Bug-A-Salt Review: The Urban Hunter’s Dream?

 What Bugged Others About the Bug-A-Salt

-Making sure you use regular table salt or storing the gun in a dry place helps reduce these jams.
-As noted above, using small poppy seeds in place of salt is recommended by the inventor of the salt gun.
+- As noted above, using small poppy seeds in place of salt is recommended by the inventor of the salt gun.

-I was pleased to see how many people commented on Skell Inc.’s customer service and readiness to correct any such issues.
-Note that a few people did receive more than one defective product before landing a good one.
+We’re pleased to see how many people comment on Skell Inc.’s customer service and readiness to correct any such issues although we’ve never needed to call them ourselves.

-My Own Two (non-Canadian) Cents
+Our Own Two (non-Canadian) Cents

 I couldn’t resist and ended up buying my own Bug-A-Salt due to crazy amount of flies we’ve been having this week.
 A few thoughts: